 The first four triumphs of the Kansas native’s career were all debutants.
-With the fifth a rematch against one of those she already defeated.
+With the fifth, a rematch against one of those she already defeated.

-Estrada is certainly no joke of a fighter.
+Estrada is undoubtedly no joke of a fighter.
 She’s a dangerous and experienced title-holder with 18 bouts without a blemish.
 The Mexican has shared the ring with professional boxers who can look after themselves in the ring.

-The fact DAZN and Golden Boy cheered the sickening seven-second bashing made it all the more putrid.
+The fact that DAZN and Golden Boy cheered the sickening seven-second bashing made it all the more putrid.

 DAZN TV MISMATCH